 It’s the way that it should be.

-Your mom and your dad will always be glad
+This mom and this dad will always be glad

 To share the tale, methinks.